 In 2021, our son Tom was born in Hanoi, Vietnam.
 At the time, I didn’t know anything about how the healthcare system was working in the country, especially as a foreigner.

-Even thought part of the pregnancy and delivery could financially be taking care of by the public hospitals, since my wife is Vietnamese, I decided to try a private hospital after we heard positive reviews of it.
+Even though part of the pregnancy and delivery could financially be taken care of by the public hospitals, since my wife is Vietnamese, I decided to try a private hospital after we heard positive reviews of it.

-For our first child, we wanted to feel as confortable as possible during this moment of happiness but also let’s be honest to be well accompanied during this moment of stress.
+For our first child, we wanted to feel as comfortable as possible during this moment of happiness, but also, let’s be honest, to be well accompanied during this moment of stress.

 A Modern Hospital in Long Bien

-Bệnh Viện Đa Khoa Quốc Tế Bắc Hà (Bac Ha General Hospital) is located in Long Bien in one of the largest street of the district : Nguyễn Văn Cừ.
+Bệnh Viện Đa Khoa Quốc Tế Bắc Hà (Bac Ha General Hospital) is located in Long Bien in one of the largest streets of the district: Nguyễn Văn Cừ.

-The first thing you notice when seeing the building for the first time is that it looks modern, partially made out of glass and it looks fairly big for a private hospital.
+The first thing you notice when seeing the building for the first time is that it looks modern, partially made out of glass, and fairly big for a private hospital.

 The building is quite tall and easy to spot from the street.
-It has somewhere around 12 floors and plus an underground used as a parking lot for bikes, the one for car is in front of the building and both of them are free.
+It has somewhere around 12 floors plus an underground used as a parking lot for bikes; the one for cars is in front of the building, and both of them are free.

-Obviously this building with its large number of floor have four elevators.
-One located on the outside near the entrance, the two others in the middle of the building and one at the end of the building.
+Obviously, this building, with its large number of floors, has four elevators.
+One is located on the outside near the entrance, two others are in the middle of the building, and one is at the end of the building.

-Looking at this video makes you feel like you’re part of one of these a hospital TV show with local famous doctors.
+Looking at this video makes you feel like you’re part of one of these hospital TV shows with local famous doctors.
 It really helps with the experience.

-One thing I am not used to in France, is to be welcome and guided in a public or private facility.
-I think it’s a cultural difference but as soon as you arrive in Bac Ha, someone will come to you to ask you for the purpose of your visit and will be guiding you into the process.
+One thing I am not used to in France is being welcomed and guided in a public or private facility.
+I think it’s a cultural difference, but as soon as you arrive in Bac Ha, someone will come to you to ask you for the purpose of your visit and will be guiding you through the process.

-A book will be handed to you to keep track of what happened that day as well as the different diagnosis and prescriptions from the doctors and you will have to deposit a minimum of money, just to make sure you don’t go out without paying your bill I guess.
+A book will be handed to you to keep track of what happened that day as well as the different diagnoses and prescriptions from the doctors, and you will have to deposit a minimum amount of money, just to make sure you don’t go out without paying your bill, I guess.

-In Bac Ha Hospital, there is a specific layout to the building, every section is spread out in the different floors.
+In Bac Ha Hospital, there is a specific layout to the building; every section is spread out over the different floors.
 So the elevators will be your best friend.

-For example, for my pregnant wife, after being greeted and taken care of in the reception, we had to move to the 4th floor the ultrasound, 5th floor to be examined by the doctor, 3rd floor for blood and urine tests, 6th floor surgery, 7th for the maternity, 10th for the vaccine and 12th for the cafeteria.
+For example, for my pregnant wife, after being greeted and taken care of in the reception, we had to move to the 4th floor for the ultrasound, the 5th floor to be examined by the doctor, the 3rd floor for blood and urine tests, the 6th floor for surgery, the 7th floor for the maternity, the 10th floor for the vaccine, and the 12th floor for the cafeteria.

-You will constantly be doing roundtrip in the elevator or even stairs if you are courageous.
-In Vietnam these round trips in hospitals are common since each doctors are specialized in a specific domain.
+You will constantly be doing roundtrips in the elevator or even stairs if you are courageous.
+In Vietnam, these round trips in hospitals are common since each doctor is specialized in a specific domain.

-As soon as you arrive to a new floor, a staff member will take your book and accompany you to your next step which is usually sitting on a bench waiting to enter a room with a specialist.
+As soon as you arrive on a new floor, a staff member will take your book and accompany you to your next step, which is usually sitting on a bench waiting to enter a room with a specialist.

-Depending on how many people are present that day for the same need, you will have or wait more or less.
-Usually it is much less longer than the wait in public hospital, where you will stay at least for three to four hours.
+Depending on how many people are present that day for the same need, you will have to wait more or less.
+Usually it is much less than the wait in a public hospital, where you will stay at least for three to four hours.

 The Packages for Pregnancy

-For a pregnancy, the hospital propose some packages from the monitoring to the delivery and post delivery services.
-Obviously those packages are more interesting financially and give you the opportunity to save some money and not having to think too much to make decisions.
+For a pregnancy, the hospital proposes some packages, from the monitoring to the delivery and post-delivery services.
+Obviously, those packages are more interesting financially and give you the opportunity to save some money without having to think too much about making decisions.

 The good part about these packages is that they can be taken from the start but just before delivery as well.
-It’s really a custom package that can be build for your need, the later your are in pregnancy the cheaper the combo becomes.
+It’s really a custom package that can be built for your needs; the later in your pregnancy you are, the cheaper the combo becomes.

 The Room for Patient

-For the birth of our son, we were proposed a combo to have a shared room or a room of our own.
-The price difference wasn’t very big so we opted for the second option.
+For the birth of our son, we were offered the choice of having a shared room or a room of our own.
+The price difference wasn’t very big, so we opted for the second option.
 We also benefited from a limited 40% discount.
-Those discount are always present for incentive, it usually goes from 10 to 40% according to the demand.
+These discounts are always present as an incentive; they usually range from 10 to 40%, according to demand.

-The room was spacious with a private bathroom and small fridge and closet.
-In the hallway was drinkable water disposable with which you can get cold or hot water to make milk formula.
+The room was spacious, with a private bathroom, small fridge, and closet.
+In the hallway was drinkable, disposable water, with which you could get cold or hot water to make milk formula.

-The room have two beds, one for each parents I supposed.
-There is an AC with remote to regulate the perfect temperature for new borns.
+The room has two beds, one for each parent, I suppose.
+There is an AC with a remote to regulate the perfect temperature for newborns.

 The Monitoring of the Baby

-Around 16 weeks you can know almost for sure which gender your baby will be.
-Legally this information cannot be disclosed but if you look for evidence hard enough you will probably have your answer.
+Around 16 weeks, you can know almost for sure what gender your baby will be.
+Legally, this information cannot be disclosed, but if you look for evidence hard enough, you will probably have your answer.

 During these visits, we went to the hospital for a checkup for around 1 to 2 hours each time.
-Which is considerably less than when you go to the public hospital where you will probably spend you afternoon or morning.
+Which is considerably less than when you go to the public hospital, where you will probably spend your afternoon or morning.

-These visits are to make sure the baby is having a healthy development inside the womb and that no complication will happen before, during and after the delivery.
+These visits are to make sure the baby is having a healthy development inside the womb and that no complications will happen before, during, or after the delivery.

 The Night of the Delivery

-Once my wife got spaced enough contractions, we rushed into a grab and went directly to Bac Ha Hospital where they quickly checked my wife and monitor her in a dedicated room.
+Once my wife had spaced out enough contractions, we rushed into a grab and went directly to Bac Ha Hospital, where they quickly checked my wife and monitored her in a dedicated room.

-In this room we had to wait until the time between contractions was properly timed, something like 3 minutes for a 45 to 60 seconds lasting contraction.
+In this room, we had to wait until the time between contractions was properly timed, something like 3 minutes for a 45- to 60-second lasting contraction.

-To be honest this was the most stressful time in the whole experience.
-My wife went into a room where the husband cannot go, unlike in America or Europe, and I had to spy inside the room whenever to doctors came in and out while try to read their faces to asses the situation.
+To be honest, this was the most stressful time in the whole experience.
+My wife went into a room where the husband cannot go, unlike in America or Europe, and I had to spy inside the room whenever doctors came in and out while trying to read their faces to assess the situation.

-You can also hear in the background the electrocardiogram beeping and slowing down at each contraction, making a noise similar to movies, when someone’s heart is going to stop.
-All this recipe makes for a very anxious moment to experience alone in an empty room.
+You can also hear in the background the electrocardiogram beeping and slowing down at each contraction, making a noise similar to that in movies when someone’s heart is going to stop.
+All this makes for a very anxious moment to experience alone in an empty room.

-Since the position of the baby was a bit dangerous and my wife was exhausted, the doctors strongly suggested us to operate a C-Section.
+Since the position of the baby was a bit dangerous and my wife was exhausted, the doctors strongly suggested we have a c-section.
 So the doctor brought the paper to me and gave me some time to make my decision.

 Our baby was finally delivered around midnight thirthy, they cleaned him and bring him to the mommy’s arms for her to see it for couple of minutes.
 After that they brought him to me for the same treat.
 Newborn babies cannot see clearly, so my son was trying to make a sense of what he was seeing for the first time I guess.